I grew up in the 5,000 person town of Canal Fulton, Ohio. Started writing poetry at 14. Fiction at 19. Movie analysis at 23.

-- Velvet Buzzsaw is a $21 million “fuck you” to the film industry
+- Drawing in the sand—Velvet Buzzsaw is a $21 million “fuck you” to the film industry

-- Serenity explained: why the twist makes sense
+- Serenity, computer simulation, and why the twist of Patrick murdering his step-father makes sense

 - Explaining the end of Anomalisa, what the mechanical Japanese woman means, why Lisa is an anomaly, and Michael’s mechanical face

 - A Star Is Born: explained

 - Clouds of Sils Maria: explained